 Why You'll Love It

 And since we're only using the neck of the squash for this recipe, it's actually really easy to prepare, too.
-You can save the remainder of the squash for roasting the next day.
+You can save the remainder of the squash to roast the next day or toss into a soup or stew.

-Combined with tender pasta, kale, and sage, I mean, dinner doesn't get much better than this!
+Combined with pasta, kale, zesty vegan sausage crumbles, and simmered with a simple white wine sauce, if you ask me, dinner doesn't get much better than this!

 Ingredients